 I love to read, but I don’t read many inspirational books.
 I’m more of an easy reader.
-I’m a totally dork.
+I’m a total dork.
 I read the whole Harry Potter series with my son & I loved it.
 Right now I’m reading All The Light We Can Not See by Anthony Doerr.

 My son loves the Harry Potter books too.
 Santa brought him the series.
 I too am an easy reader.
-Anything intellectual for me is pretty much soul crushing.
+Anything intellectual for me is pretty much soul-crushing.
 I’m curious to hear how you liked All The Light.
 Everyone I talk to either loves it or hates it.
 My review is here.